allivka/allivka/README.md

 <h2 align="center">About me</h2>

 1. I know C/C++
-2. I have some basic python understanding btw because I learned it once
+2. I am kinda involved into robotics and electronics
-3. All my reusable C++ code I put into my ADUL library
+3. I have some basic python understanding btw because I learned it once
 4. I use endeveour os linux